 Fellow recruitment occurs through a number of venues: (1) Active recruitment of interested pediatric residents in our own program (2) Update MCHB and our web site for online recruiting.
 (3) Yearly update of our Pediatric program's minority recruitment web site.
 (4) Informal discussions with pediatric residency program directors nationally.
 (5) Scheduling a full day vist to our program that includes interviews with all available faculty and fellows.
 Fellow training occurs through a variety of venues.
 Please see specific objectives for details.

 Our Division enjoys a close relationship with many state and local agencies, including MA DPH (EI and Projects Dulce and LAUNCH), the Department of Early Education and Childcare, the Massachusetts Department of Children and Families (our SPARK Center and CWTV Program is funded by DCF), coordination with Boston Healthy Start, consultation to the Boston Public Schools, and the Suffolk County District Attorney's Office as well as the Mayors Task Force on Autism.

-(1) A Fellow's Log to keep track of the fellow's clinical and didactic experiences during the fellowship; (New Innovations online)
+The fellowship training program utilizes three modes of programmatic evaluation all available online thru New Innovations: (1) A Fellow's Log to keep track of the fellow's clinical and didactic experiences during the fellowship; (New Innovations online)